-In our lab testing, the Fuji X-sensor Pro1 produced photos that were just as good as those produced by certain full-frame sensors, and the camera received a lot of positive feedback from both the audience and the critics.
+In our lab testing, the Fuji X-sensor Pro1 produced photos that were just as good as those produced by specific full-frame sensors, and the camera received a lot of positive feedback from both the audience and the critics.

 When it comes to the consumer market, the Fuji X-Pro1 has always had one significant disadvantage that stands out: its steep price.
 The body by itself may be purchased for around £1,200, AU$1,200, or US$1,700, while each of the three primary optics can be purchased separately for approximately £500, AU$650, or US 600.